webpack/webpack.js.org/content/concepts/targets.md

 ---
 ## Overview

-Because JavaScript can be written for both server and browser, webpack offers multiple deployment _targets_.

-webpack offers a variety of deployment _targets_ that you can set in your webpack [configuration](./api/configuration).
+Because JavaScript can be written for both server and browser, webpack offers multiple deployment _targets_ that you can set in your webpack [configuration](./api/configuration).

 W> The webpack `target` property is not to be confused with the `output.libraryTarget` property.
 For more information see [our guide](./concepts/output) on the `output` property.